icon-account icon-glass

 What is 5-HTP used for?

-After this, serotonin is converted by the body into something called melatonin.
-Which leads us on pretty nicely to our next point, actually.
+Well, some of the serotonin is actually converted by the body into something called melatonin – the chemical that helps regulate the sleep-wake cycle.
+This leads us on pretty nicely to our next point, actually.

 Can 5-HTP help you sleep?